autoSteve/acMqtt/README.md

 If you don't care for integrating Philips Hue, Panasonic or Airtopia, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there in 'MQTT send receive' and will just be unused.

-**Note**: A change to the discovery behaviour has been made to accommodate a non-breaking change in HA 2023.8, which will become breaking in 2024.2.
+**Note**: A change to the discovery behaviour has been made to accommodate a non-breaking change in HA 2023.8, which became breaking in 2024.2.
 CBus devices are now created using a blank entity name to end up with a sole entity for each device, in line with the HA naming standards.

 **Note**: For Philips Hue, automation controller firmware >= 1.10.0 <= 1.14.0 contain a bug that requires *Hue final work-around* to be used.
 This is fixed in 1.15.0+, so use *HUE final*.